leboeuf/tradehub/projects/backtesting/index.md

 A strategy is a C# file that implements the ITradingStrategy interface.
 It contains a single public method Run that gets executed on each tick.

+### Step by step

+The simulation can be run all at once or step by step.
+In the latter, it is possible to observe the simulation's behaviour after each tick and organically tweak the strategy to better perform.